Batch size-invariance for policy optimization: Experiments

 We tested our method of achieving batch size-invariance for PPG-EWMA described in Section \ref{ewma}.
 Since the optimization batch size is required to be sufficiently small, we started from our default batch size, which uses 256 parallel copies of the environment, and reduced it by factors of 4 until we were running just a single parallel copy of the environment.

-Full results of our experiments on each of the individual environments can be found in Appendix \ref{resultsbyenvbatchsizeinvariance}, while a summary is shown in Figure \ref{batchsizeinvariancefigure}.
-We were able to achieve complete batch size-invariance (with essentially indistinguishable learning curves at every batch size) in around half of the environments, and near-complete invariance in every environment except Heist.
-We are not sure why we were not able to achieve complete batch size-invariance in some of the environments.
-One possible reason is that we did not adjust the Adam $\beta_1$ and $\beta_2$ hyperparameters, although we did not find the adjustment proposed in Section \ref{invariance} to noticeably help.
-We leave further analysis of this to future work.
+Our results are shown in Figures \ref{batchsizeinvariancefigure} and \ref{batchsizeinvariancesummaryfigure}.
+We were able to achieve a high degree of batch size-invariance, with a difference in final mean normalized return between the largest and smallest batch sizes of 0.052.
+Moreover, there was a single outlier environment, Heist, without which this difference is reduced to 0.019.
+We conducted further experiments to try to explain this outlier, which we discuss in Appendix \ref{adambetas}, but we were not successful.

-We conducted ablations in which all but one of the adjustments was removed, the results of which are also summarized in Figure \ref{batchsizeinvariancefigure}.
-By far the most important adjustment is the Adam step size adjustment, without which training becomes highly unstable at the smallest batch sizes.
-Next most important is the advantage normalization adjustment, which does not matter much in many environments, but matters a lot at the smallest batch sizes in environments for which the advantage standard deviation estimates are particularly noisy.
-The adjustment to the EWMA is actually the least important, because PPG is relatively robust to changes to the KL penalty, but it is still required to achieve complete batch size-invariance in most of the environments.
+We conducted ablations in which all but one of the adjustments was removed, the results of which are also shown in Figures \ref{batchsizeinvariancefigure} and Figure \ref{batchsizeinvariancesummaryfigure}.
+The Adam step size adjustment is the most important at every batch size, and training becomes highly unstable at the smallest batch sizes without this.
+The advantage normalization adjustment does not matter at the largest batch sizes, but matters a lot at the smallest batch sizes in some environments, which are the ones with particularly noisy advantage standard deviation estimates (see Figure \ref{advnormstdsfigure} in Appendix \ref{resultsbyenvbatchsizeinvariance}).
+The adjustment to the EWMA matters a little at every batch size, which reflects the fact that PPG is relatively robust to changes to the KL penalty.
 We did not run an ablation for the adjustment to the PPG hyperparameter $N_\pi$, but can infer from \citet[Figure 5]{ppg} that it comes immediately after the Adam step size adjustment in importance.

+To check the statistical significance of the effects produced by our ablations, we conducted hypothesis tests, which we describe in Appendix \ref{hypothesistests}.
+Our null hypothesis was that the ablation had no effect on the difference in final normalized return at different batch sizes in any of the environments.
+For the comparison between the largest and smallest batch sizes, we rejected the null hypothesis for all of the ablations at the 0.1\% level.